Xpl0S1v3/OpenAM_PasswordReset/README.md

 OpenAM_Password_Reset_Rest

-These files extend OpenAM's REST-based password reset functionality
+These files are a proof of concept to extend OpenAM's REST-based password reset functionality

 - Add these two files to your OpenAM deployment root (e.g. /tomcat7/webapps/openam)
 - Modify the server urls to the appropriate servers in your environment